Definition of dive in English:

 take a dive

-- Boxing Pretend to be knocked down or out.Example sentences
+- Boxing Pretend to be knocked out.Example sentences

 - Many observers questioned whether Sonny Liston took a dive in his second fight against Ali.